languel/mediamime/README.md

   - Detail pane for stream/landmark assignment and an event stack per shape.
 - **Streams Tab**
   - Mirror and source buttons.
-  - Background opacity slider and optional persistent trails for overlay workflows.
+  - Background opacity slider, optional persistent trails, and a mirrored preview that respects the transparency slider during overlay builds.
   - Layer toggles for pose, hands, face, segmentation, and diagnostics.
   - Mini preview canvas that mirrors the active preview layers plus a status chip.